Do you enjoy a good bowl of split pea soup?

 Health Note: Now we use a reduced amount of table salt in place of the bouillon cubes.

 |green split peas (1 pound)||$0.73|

 |unsalted top crackers (estimated)||$0.10|

 |Per serving cost (for 2)||$1.035|

-As we mentioned at the top, there are other ways to prepare and warm split pea soup.
+As we mentioned above, there are other ways to prepare and warm split pea soup.

-In the photo to the left, you will see the soup in a bowl with an obvious "ring" above the level of the liquid on the left.
+In the photo here, you will see the soup in a bowl with an obvious "ring" above the level of the liquid on the left.

 may compare and